leppert/pusher-js/README.markdown

+# Pusher AMD

+This is an AMD enabled fork of the [Pusher](http://pusherapp.com) Javascript library.

+Note: the Pusher global variable has been removed, which is required by the Pusher stats JSONP call.
+If you'd like to enable stats collection, you should assign Pusher to the global scope.
+Otherwise, you should disable stats by passing `disableStats: true` to the Pusher constructor.

 # Pusher Javascript Client

 This library is an open source client that allows Javascript clients to connect to the [Pusher webservice](http://pusherapp.com/).
 It is highly recommended that you use the hosted version of this file to stay up to date with the latest updates.